 If you’ve gone down the route of further specialisation, you could keep operating as a contractor, taking on even more complicated work where your skills are in high demand.

-No matter what career path you take, starting with an apprenticeship can give you the best start to your career in the electrical sector.
+No matter what career path you take, starting an apprenticeship can give you the best start to your career in the electrical sector.